Skip to main content

 5

-After the symbolic layers have done their work, an LLM reviews borderline cases: keywords that the taxonomy placed in one cluster but the embeddings suggest belong in another.
+After the symbolic layers have done their work, an LLM can review borderline cases: topics where the taxonomy suggests one classification but other signals point to another.
 The LLM acts as a referee, using broader world knowledge to break ties.
-This step is deliberately last - the structured layers handle 90% of decisions deterministically, and the LLM only weighs in on the ambiguous remainder.
+This step is deliberately last: the structured layers handle the majority of decisions deterministically, and the AI keyword clustering layer only weighs in on the ambiguous remainder.

 What it catches: Edge cases where rigid rules would be wrong.
 For example, a taxonomy might place "standing desk converter" under "Desks" and a grammar might normalize it to "desk converter standing," but an LLM recognizes it is an accessory, not a desk, and moves it to the right cluster.